 However, as we’ve mentioned, be careful.
 If you default on your loan then it is possible that your lender may repossess your car in order to cover the loss incurred.
 As a result, it’s crucial to only agree to loans which you can afford.

-You could use your loan to purchase anything from a bike to a new washing machine.
+You could use your loan to purchase a bike, a new washing machine or even a new phone.

 Secured loans bad credit

 Your credit history is often one of the key considerations for lenders when they assess your application.
 After all, it reflects your history and reliability as a borrower.
-With this, having bad credit can often make it difficult to find a willing lender.
+With this, bad credit loans may often feel hard to find.

 In saying this, it’s far from impossible.
-Now more than ever, there are a host of great online lenders who are potentially willing to quickly accept bad credit applicants.
+Now more than ever, there are a host of great lenders who are potentially willing to quickly loans online for bad credit.
 Rather than focusing their attention on your credit score, your outcome may be based on your income and expenses too.

 Best of all, if you’ve got bad credit then securing your loan can potentially help you access a more competitive interest rate.
 After all, guaranteeing the loan with your car means there’s less risk for the lender.